I-am-ALPHA/ChatGPT/README.md

 [✅] Created by using ChatGPT 3.5 turbo model.
      - Fork this Repo
      - Get OpenAI API key from https://platform.openai.com/account/api-keys and Replace it on key.json file.
+     - Then Tap on Deploy button and Create new app.
+     - Then go to Deploy tab and Connect to your GitHub.
-     - Then Tap on Deploy button and deploy.
-After deployment is finished toggle worker button in Resources tab and Go to View logs.
+     - After deployment is finished toggle worker button in Resources tab and Go to View logs.
      - Scan QR and Use your own ChatGPT WhatsApp bot.
 ```
 <div align="center">